 Sound Waves Definition (IEC 801-23-01) disturbance propagated at a definite velocity in a medium in such a manner that at any point in the medium the quantity serving as the measure of disturbance is a function of the time, while at any instant the same quantity at a point is a function of the co-ordinates of the point.

-To visualise this, 'create' some waves by moving your hand up and down while holding a length of rope.
-You can also make waves by moving your hand side-to-side, demonstrating there are two independent directions in which wave motion can occur and in both cases the rope particles are involved but without any net particle movement.
-Observe also the Nodes and Antinodes, found in all waves as they move along the rope.
-In the special case of Standing Waves these node(s) would be stationary.
+You can simulate sound waves while holding a length of rope and moving your hand(s) up and down or side-to-side, demonstrating the two main directions in which sound wave motion occurs, longitudinal and transverse.
+In both cases the rope particles are involved but without any net particle movement.
+Observe also the nodes and antinodes, found in all waves as they move along the rope.
+In the special case of standing waves these node(s) would be stationary.

 Similarly when sound waves pass through a gap they spread out depending on the gap size and the wavelength (frequency).

 Diffraction Factor Definition (IEC 801-25-55) for a specified frequency and specified direction of incident sound, it is the ratio of the sound pressure acting on the part of a transducer designed to receive sound, to the free-field sound pressure at that place in the absence of the transducer.